naoina/kocha/docs/routing.md

 In this example, define the own `TypeValidateParser` for `bool` type.

-Define the `BoolTypeValidateParser` as following in `config/routes.go`:
+Define the `BoolTypeValidateParser` as follows in `config/routes.go`:

 ```go
 type BoolTypeValidateParser struct{}